How to cope with higher mortgage rates

 Borrowers who don't want to make a higher payment or accept the risk of a hybrid or traditional ARM, can trim the cost of the loan by buying a less expensive home or making a larger down payment to reduce the mortgage amount.

 "People are looking more at what's affordable and what's a payment they can manage," Thompson says.
-"I don't see that changing just because the rates ticked up.
-That's something I've been seeing over the last two years."
+"I don't see that changing just because the rates ticked up."